TinosNitso/AutoCove-Plugin/README.md

 Another example could be address *ppythag0ras*... which only returns three coins at a time, and only if the same address sends them, and a²+b²=c² (using OP_DIV we could check a/(c+b)=(c-b)/a).

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

+The HTML examples above come with an example of xztar 23x compression, which is supported internally by EC.
+Whole market-places could possibly be stored & updated using xztar, [BFP](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md) type 0x02.
+BFP type 0x01 may work for small messages, like an encrypted link to a paste-bin etc, but maybe even those should only exist as an archive.
+In fact, compressed HTML is even smaller than the plain-text itself as a .txt.
+Even a jpg image is smaller when in an xz archive.
+I just compressed a 128p (60% quality) jpg by over 3% using xz, to 3.8kB (currently 1.1 US cents, in BCH, to upload).
+A vendor could use the same image at different market-places, and is quite sharp for a cent.

+v1.1.1 notes:
+- New `pReturn...` covenant has up to 2% fee reduction by placing CODESEPARATOR just before CHECKSIG @ Script end (`<Nonce>DROP` @Start).
+Decoder endlAfter `<Nonce>DROP`.
+- Save button for HTML!
+(Full color + B&W background.)
+Examples incl. in release, with 23x compression using `xztar`.
+- Bugfix for drag & drop in Linux.
+- Multi-file drag & drop.
+Decode lots of artifacts &/or txns!
+More elegant json.loads code.
+- <...> input now Python-evaluates ... e.g. <2-3>==<-1>→4f, etc. <±0b...>, <±0o...> & <±0x...> too!
+- bin, oct & hex conversion! e.g. can decode directly to octal.
+- No font combo-box in macOS (Consolas didn't work).
+- SHA256 Checksum 0000000f040262fd608ffa7b8877adaee2b700a671d134588933ec8f7902b775 (23 kH/s · 36 mins).
+Update via re-install requires restarting EC.

 v1.1.0 notes:
 - `<dec>` input. e.g. can copy paste from a [CHIP](https://github.com/bitjson/bch-loops).
 A future update should enable <0x...> & <0o...>.